nrfconnect/sdk-nrf/samples/nrf9160/at_client/README.rst

 Testing
 =======

-After programming the sample to your development kit, test the sample by performing the following steps:
+After programming the sample to your development kit, test it by performing the following steps:

 1. Press the reset button on the nRF9160 DK to reboot the kit and start the AT Client sample.
 #. :ref:`Connect to the nRF9160 DK with LTE Link Monitor<lte_connect>`.